patchbae/jekyll-now/_posts/Intro to Fabrication/17-10-31-Flashlight.md

 Once I got the pixel animation and the tilt switch working, I soldered the tilt switch and some other components to a perfboard, then mounted the second LED strip, Arduino, and power supply to the inside of the discs.
 I finalized the color scheme as red and blue, and had the animation only change to the new one once it had finished the previous cycle.

+<iframe src="https://giphy.com/embed/xUNda0nuuu9ThQRyfu" width="270" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/xUNda0nuuu9ThQRyfu">via GIPHY</a></p>

 ![Tilt Switch]({{ site.url }}/images/TiltSwitch.png)

 <iframe src="https://giphy.com/embed/3ohnEwtFA6FY0MoS9W" width="270" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/3ohnEwtFA6FY0MoS9W">via GIPHY</a></p>

+The last part was simply stretching some lycra fabric (also salvaged) across the two discs and glueing it while taut.
+This gave the fixture some diffusion, while also allowing for access to the electronics inside.